-Our supply chains include media agencies, online search engines, software suppliers and developers and professional service firms.
-We do not act as a producer, manufacturer or retailer of physical goods and have no supply chains in relation to such activities.
+Our supply chains include marketing agencies, online search engines, software suppliers and developers and professional service firms.
+We do not act as a producer, manufacturer nor retailer of physical goods and have no supply chains in relation to such activities.

 Our Policies on Slavery and Human Trafficking

-As reported in our previous statement, our internal policies include the Moneysupermarket.com Group PLC Anti-Slavery and Human Trafficking Policy where we confirm our zero-tolerance approach to modern slavery and which reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+As reported in our previous statements, Moneysupermarket Group’s internal policies include our Anti-Slavery and Human Trafficking Policy where we confirm our zero-tolerance approach to modern slavery; and which reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We also have an Anti-Slavery and Human Trafficking Policy for Suppliers which, as well as setting out our requirements, also includes links to government guidance and factsheets.

 These two policies are supported by our Whistleblowing Framework, which encourages and provides clear guidance on raising concerns in confidence relating to any wrongdoings which extends to slavery and human trafficking.
-All reports will be fully investigated and appropriate remedial actions taken.
+Our Whistleblowing Framework is supported by an external, confidential reporting hotline which enables employees of the Group to raise concerns in confidence.
+All reports received via our Whistleblowing Framework will be fully investigated and where appropriate, remedial actions taken.

 Assessment of Modern Slavery Risk within our Supply Chain

-In the past year we have continued our focus on Modern Slavery, reviewing risk assessments to determine where the risk of modern slavery and human trafficking lies both within the Company and in its supply chains.
+In the past year we have continued our focus on Modern Slavery, conducting risk assessments to determine where the risk of modern slavery and human trafficking lies, both within the Group and in its supply chains.

-Suppliers have been assessed in terms of the nature of services they supply to the Company and the geographical risk.
-These assessments cover the entire scope of our business, encompassing media agencies, online SEM, IT consultancies (including programmers and coders), PR agencies, HR consultancies, building contractors, cleaning companies and other professional service providers.
-Geographically, most suppliers are based in the UK (or we contract with and make payment to the UK office) with the exception of some SEM and IT licence suppliers.
-We are aware from due diligence that some of our IT programming/coding suppliers, whilst having a UK office base with whom we have a contract, are part of global organisations and utilise the services of individuals based in countries with emerging economies.
-Our risk assessment has also highlighted the possibility that in service industries, particularly construction and cleaning, there could be the potential for workers to be put at risk of forced labour.
-We have categorised our suppliers as Tier 1, Tier 2 or Tier 3 Risk Suppliers.
+Suppliers have been assessed in terms of the nature of services they supply to the Group and the geographical risk.
+These assessments cover the entire scope of our business, encompassing marketing agencies, online SEM, IT consultancies (including programmers and coders), HR consultancies, building contractors, cleaning companies and other professional service providers.
+Geographically, most suppliers are based in the UK (or we contract with and make payment to a UK office) with the exception of some SEM and IT licence suppliers.
+We are aware from due diligence that some of our IT programming/coding suppliers are part of global organisations and utilise the services of individuals based in countries with emerging economies.

 Due Diligence Processes for Slavery and Human Trafficking